snimu/blog/contents/the-perfect-vlm/article.md

 The simple answer is: post-training.

 For image-generation, train a bit with 100% mask-tokens at the input.
 After every image-scale, swap the mask-tokens out for the actual image, then generate the next scale.
 By using 100% mask-tokens at the input, we don't need any pre-existing image.
 And since we can simply feed in all the mask tokens for a certain resolution in parallel, this is a two-step process per scale: 1) generate image from mask-tokens; 2) swap out mask tokens for actual image and generate.
-However, step 2 can be done at the same time as the next scale is being generated, which saves even more steps, so this is closer to typical input-tokens than output-tokens in text.
+However, step 2 can be done at the same time as the next scale is being generated, which saves even more steps, so this is closer in costs to typical input-tokens than output-tokens.

 Here's what that would look like:

 ![Image generation](images/imgen-inference.png)

 > Multi-scale, masked image generation at inference time.
 To keep the image readable, it does *not* show the diffusion model after the transformer that generates the actual image, nor the transformer block that separates the common backend from the image-understanding- and text-decoders.
 You will notice that there are some additional tokens before, after, and between the different image-scales; these are needed to line up the inputs, outputs, and attention mask.

-You may notice that this is basically [Visual Autoregressive Modeling: Scalable Image Generation via Next-Scale Prediction](https://arxiv.org/abs/2404.02905), with a few changes on top.

 As for image-understanding, it's even simpler: post-train on a bunch of interleaved text and image data with 0% mask-tokens over the images, then use the model just like that during inference.